 Isabella County, MI

-We’re sure you have questions about whether wind energy is right for you and your community.
+We’re sure you have questions about whether wind or solar energy is right for you and your community.
 Apex is committed to open, honest, and transparent communication with our partners, so let us know if you can’t find what you’re looking for.

 Hear about how wind energy has benefited local communities, directly from the people who live and work among the turbines.